Windows Forms CheckedListBox Control in C# and VB.NET

 End Class

-After you have designed and run the program, you might have notice that while selecting the checkboxes on the control you have to click the item “twice” to actually select it.
+After designing and running the program, you may have noticed that selecting checkboxes on the control requires clicking the item twice for it to be properly selected.

-This is the default behavior of this control.
-The first click sets the focus on the item and second click actually selects or checks the item.
-This can sometimes be very annoying since it doubles the time taken to select the items of our choice.
-There is a property which allows the user to check items on a single click.
+This control behaves this way by default—the first click sets the focus on the item, while the second click selects or checks it.
+This can be frustrating at times, as it effectively doubles the time required to select items.
+Fortunately, there is a property that allows users to check items with a single click.

 This property is set to indicate that when an item on the CheckedListBox is clicked it must be instantly selected.
 The property accepts a Boolean value, which is true or false.